Wage theft? It's not just your money that's stolen, it's your time.

 Wage & Hour Cases Under Investigation

-Because wage and hour violations are pervasive, we are always investigating new potential wage and hour claims.
+We are always investigating new potential wage and hour claims.
 The FLSA statute of limitations period continues to run until a plaintiff files a complaint or files a written consent to join an existing action.
 We therefore urge you to promptly contact us if you would like us to evaluate your potential claim.
 We are currently investigating the following potential cases:

 - Claims against Bob Evans on behalf of assistant managers for failure to pay overtime.